melihcelik09/steel_alert/README.md

 ```

-After that you need to call `setupLocator` method in main function.
-And you must be define navigator key.
+After that you need to define navigator key.

 ```dart